Hiccup99/DopeVisualizer/README.md

-# DopeAnalyzer
+# DopeVisualizer
-A simple sound analyzer built on Unity platform
+A simple sound visualizer built on Unity platform